LukeGrahamLandry/franca/devlog.md

+## (Dec 8)

 - not locking syscall_mutex for preemption: spin_lock_ticks 962k -> 260k
 - import_wasm
   - reflect on the runtime functions and just emit calls for those instructions instead of needing to type out the boring stack manipulation every time.
   - need to support passive data. convert the init_func to just calling memory.init a bunch
   - change the format of dump_wasm a bit so zed will let me collapse sections
+  - to do threads i need to be able to instantiate the same module multiple times with new copies of its globals. since i have to change a bunch of stuff for that anyway i make it so the code doesn't bake any pointers at all so its easy to cache.
+  - pass around an instance with more info instead of just the memory base. ugh, each instance needs its own so calling an import from another instance can't just be a normal function pointer anymore. i guess tables should have fat pointers.

 ## (Dec 7)